-- Build and maintain the Financial Forecast Model - Provide three-year P&L and Balance Sheet Forecasts for annual business planning process and updated forecasts on a quarterly basis - Provide GAAP inputs into the Capital Management Process - Use the model to assist in business decisions e.g. reinsurance purchasing.
+- Build and maintain the Financial Forecast Model - Provide three-year P&L and Balance Sheet Forecasts for annual business planning process and updated forecasts on a regular basis - Provide GAAP inputs into the Capital Management Process - Use the model to assist in business decisions e.g. reinsurance purchasing.

-MICL manages its capital position within operating guidelines that have been approved by the MICL Board.
+${\tt MICL\ manages\ its\ capital\ position\ within\ operating\ guidelines\ that\ have\ been\ approved\ by\ the\ {\tt MICL\ Board.}}$

 - All capital at the time of implementation of Solvency II has been assessed as to its classification under Articles 71, 73, 75 and 77 of the Commission Delegated Regulation 2015/35. - If additional capital is required, the various classifications of capital would be considered and the new capital created in such a way to create the desired output.
-Management will consider the various capital options on a tier by tier basis in making any decisions. - Current capital items are not considered complex and management are confident they are aware of the various restrictions and requirements associated with them.
-Any future capital items would need
+Management will consider the various capital options on a tier by tier basis in making any decisions.

-- approval by the MICL board and any terms attaching thereto would be considered by the relevant members of the management team as appropriate. - In the event that these operating guidelines are breached, any breach will be reported to the MICL Board with appropriate supporting analysis and a recommended course of action to remedy the breach of MICL's operating guidelines.
+- Current capital items are not considered complex and management are confident they are aware of the various restrictions and requirements associated with them.
+Any future capital items would need approval by the MICL board and any terms attaching thereto would be considered by the relevant members of the management team as appropriate. - In the event that these operating guidelines are breached, any breach will be reported to the MICL Board with appropriate supporting analysis and a recommended course of action to remedy the breach of MICL's operating guidelines.